Border Violence Monitoring Network

-The Border Violence Monitoring Network (BVMN) is a coalition of over 14 organizations founded in 2016 whose stated goal is "documenting illegal pushbacks & police violence by EU [European Union] member state authorities in the Western Balkans and Greece ".
-The organization was founded in 2016 and is regarded as an authoritative source on pushbacks and refugee protection.
+The Border Violence Monitoring Network (BVMN) is a coalition of over 12 organizations whose stated goal is "documenting illegal pushbacks & police violence by EU [European Union] member state authorities in the Western Balkans and Greece".
+The organization was founded in 2017 and is regarded as an authoritative source on pushbacks and refugee protection.

 In 2018, BVMN recorded video footage of pushbacks along the Croatian–Bosnian border, which was widely circulated online.
 In 2019, it reported 3,251 pushbacks either from Croatia to Bosnia and Herzegovina or from Greece to Turkey.
-To date, BVMN has documented over 1281 pushbacks from 16 countries.
+To date, BVMN has documented over 1387 pushbacks from 16 countries.

 Key Publications

 Black Book of Pushbacks

 In December 2020, it published the Black Book of Pushbacks, a two-volume work that documents the experiences of 12,654 migrants who suffered from human rights violations while traveling on the Balkan route in the previous four years, in collaboration with the United Left group in the European Parliament.
 At the book launch, German MEP Cornelia Ernst called the incidents described in the book "reminiscent of brutal dictatorships" and said that she hopes the book "will contribute to bringing an end to these crimes and holding the governments that are responsible accountable".